Nur-Pashi Kulayev: Imprisonment

 Kulayev was imprisoned in a high-security prison on the small lake island of Ognenny Ostrov in the Vologda region.
 According to one source, he has been given a new name to protect him from possible retaliation by other inmates.
 The Vologda Colony authorities refused to comment, saying it was secret information.

 Kulayev's appeals, which had the support of some of the Beslan mothers, were turned down, and his life sentence was upheld in December 2006.
 He did not appear in the court.

 In January 2007 the head of the Beslan commission asked the Chief Administration for Penitentiary Service of Russia to confirm or refute the assumption that Kulayev was dead.
 The Federal Punishment Execution Service refuted this, saying he was in "investigatory custody awaiting delivery for serving his punishment".

+In March 2007, Kulayev arrived in Polar Owl.

 In September 2021, Kulayev again appealed against his conviction, citing irregularities during the trial as well as shoddy work from his former lawyer Albert Pliyev.
 In 2022, having been rejected, Kulayev again requested a review of the case.